assylias/jBloomberg/README.md

 ==========

 jBloomberg is a high-level API that wraps the low level Bloomberg API (http://www.openbloomberg.com/open-api/).
-More information is available on this page, including a link to the javadoc: http://assylias.github.com/jBloomberg/
+More information is available on this page: http://assylias.github.com/jBloomberg/ Link to the javadoc: http://assylias.github.com/jBloomberg/apidocs/index.html

 Source dependencies: